whyjz/ncu-env-data-science-zhtw/docs/syllabus.md

 You are welcome to complete assignments using any programming language.
 I am familiar with Python and Matlab and can comment more if you use either.
 We will use Python with the Jupyter ecosystem (including Colab) for the class demos.

+### Auditing

+Auditing is welcome.
+If you plan to audit the course, please note:

+- You will not be able to submit assignments and join any term project teams.
+- You can join any group during the in-class discussion time as long as all the group members agree.

 <!-- Other topics in data science (such as principal component and clustering analysis) will be covered through assigned readings, which we rely on during the class discussion. -->